How to Research Cryptocurrency Projects: A Step-by-Step Guide (2025)

 1. Test the product: Use it yourself if possible

-2. Check GitHub activity: Regular commits show active development
+2. Check development activity: Regular updates show active development

-3. Read audits: Look for security audit reports
+3. Read security reviews: Look for security assessments

 5. Seek expert opinions: Find technical reviews from trusted sources